xplenty/xplenty-api-doc-v2/README.md

 ```shell
 curl -H "Accept: application/vnd.xplenty+json" -u <apikeyhere>: https://api.xplenty.com/<accountID>/clusters
 ```
+API key authentication works well for personal scripts, but is not recommended for third party services.
+We plan to deliver OAuth in the near future to provide better granularity and control when providing access to third party services.

 ### Collection Resources and Pagination
 The response to a GET request for collection resources (e.g. /clusters) may not return all the objects in the collection, depending on how many there are.
 To query collection resources incrementally, use the following parameters: